-Battery Edward Chapin was completed in 1904, and named in honor of Brigadier General Edward P. Chapin, killed in action in Louisiana in 1863) was completed in 1904, and consisted of two 3-inch shielded rapid-fire guns, Model 1902, serials 37, 38 (Bethlehem Iron Co.), on pedestal mounts, similar to Batteries Hays and Lytle at Fort Stark.
+Battery Edward Chapin was completed in 1904, and named in honor of Brigadier General Edward P. Chapin, killed in action in Louisiana in 1863, and consisted of two 3-inch shielded rapid-fire guns, Model 1902, serials 37, 38 (Bethlehem Iron Co.), on pedestal-mount barbette carriages, Model 1902.
 The two-story wooden Secondary Mine Observation Station (M") was built in 1909 behind Battery Chapin, which complimented the primary mine station (M') at Fort Stark, which was later moved to a two-story wooden station at Fort Constitution.
 The mine stations were used to triangulate and plot the position of ships in the harbor mine field.
 All that remains today is the two-story concrete instrument pedestal base for the depression-position range-finding (DPF) instrument.
 A few other structures were also built during this time, including the 560-foot pier jutting out into the harbor (since rebuilt).

 During 1905-07, the fort was officially garrisoned by the 124th Company, U.S. Coast Artillery Corps, but then afterwards, except during World War I (1917-19), was never actually manned by more than a caretaker unit, specifically Battery E, 8th Coast Artillery Regiment (Harbor Defense), U.S. Army, from Portland, Maine, until the onset of World War II.

 World War I Era

-In 1917 all three guns of Battery Bohlen were removed for the intended purpose for use in France, but they never went further than the Watertown Arsenal in Massachusetts.
+In 1917 all three guns of Battery Bohlen were removed for modification as railway guns for use in France, but they never went further than the Watertown Arsenal in Massachusetts.
 They were returned to Kittery and remounted in place in 1920.
-They were reported to have never worked right afterwards, with the #3 gun completely unserviceable by 1940.
-Also in 1920, a Coincidence Range-Finder (CRF) station was built atop Battery Chapin, along with similar structures at Fort Stark and Fort Constitution.
+They were reported to have never worked right again, with the #3 gun completely unserviceable by 1940.
+Also in 1920, a Coincidence Range-Finder (CRF) station was built atop Battery Chapin.

 Two truck-mounted 60-inch Sperry searchlights were kept at the fort in 1920, to be emplaced at Seward's Point when needed (harbor positions #6 and #7), but were shipped to Fort Totten, NY in 1921.
 The searchlight shelter adjacent to Battery Bohlen was built in 1922, with a rail track to the shoreline for a rail-car mounted 60-inch Sperry light (position #5, later #12 in WWII).